lambdaclass/lambdaworks/docs/src/proving_systems/plonk/implementation.md

     &verifying_key
 ));
 ```
+## Padding
+If you need to inspect the JSON files exported by `ToJSON`, the following details may be important to you.

+All the matrices $Q, V, T, PI$ are padded with dummy rows so that their length is a power of two.
+To be able to interpolate their columns, we need a primitive root of unity $\omega$ of that order.
+Given the particular field used in our implementation, that means that the maximum possible size for a circuit is $2^{32}$.

+The entries of the dummy rows are filled in with zeroes in the $Q$, $V$ and $PI$ matrices.
+The $T$ matrix needs to be consistent with the $V$ matrix.
+Therefore it is filled with the value of the variable with index $0$.
+That is the first public input.

+Some other rows in the $V$ matrix have also dummy values.
+These are the rows corresponding to the $B$ and $C$ columns of the public input rows.
+In the recap we denoted them with the empty `-` symbol.
+They are filled in with the same logic as the padding rows, as well as the corresponding values in the $T$ matrix.

 # Implementation details

-The implementation pretty much follows the rounds as are described in the recap.
+The implementation pretty much follows the rounds as are described in the [protocol](./protocol.md) section.
 There are a few details that are worth mentioning.

 ## Commitment Scheme
 The commitment scheme we use is the [Kate-Zaverucha-Goldberg](https://www.iacr.org/archive/asiacrypt2010/6477178/6477178.pdf) scheme with the `BLS 12 381` curve and the ate pairing.
 It can be found in the `commitments` module of the `lambdaworks_crypto` package.